Skip to main content

 Deloitte has a robust process for identifying, assessing, managing, and monitoring risks and opportunities, both at the Deloitte Global level and at the member firm level through their respective Enterprise Risk Frameworks (ERFs).

-The Deloitte Global ERF sets out the Deloitte Global Executive Committee's assessment of the priority risks and emerging risks facing Deloitte—specifically, those that could impact the ability of Deloitte to achieve its strategic priorities, meet its public interest obligations, and protect its reputation and people.
+The Deloitte Global ERF sets out the Deloitte Global Executive Committee's assessment of the priority risks and emerging risks facing the Deloitte network —specifically, those that could impact the ability of Deloitte to achieve its strategic priorities, meet its stakeholder obligations, and protect its reputation.
 The member firm ERFs are managed in coordination with the Deloitte Global ERF.

-The enterprise risks and opportunities listed are those that, as of May 2023, are considered to have the most potential for significant impact on Deloitte’s ability to achieve its strategic priorities, meet its public interest obligations, and protect its reputation and people, should the risk materialize.
+The enterprise risks listed are those that, as of June 2025, are considered to have the most potential for significant impact on Deloitte’s ability to achieve its strategic priorities, meet its stakeholder obligations, and protect its reputation, should the risk materialize.

-These risks and opportunities have been considered based on the potential primary impact, including where the impact is a loss of opportunity.
-The risks and opportunities have been categorized into the following impact dimensions:
+These risks have been considered based on the potential impact.
+The risks have been categorized into the following impact dimensions:

-• Risks impacting our brand, reputation, and/or public interest obligations;
+• Risks impacting our brand, reputation, and/or stakeholder obligations;

 • Risks impacting our strategic success or market differentiation; and